CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 # Deploy PHP apps

-PHP is available on our platform with the branches 5.6 and 7.0.
+PHP is available on our platform with the branches 5.6 to 7.2.
 You can use FTP or Git to deploy your applications.

 The HTTP server is [Apache 2](https://httpd.apache.org/), and the PHP code is executed by [PHP-FPM](http://php-fpm.org/).